Glyph-Dev/Glyph-Dev/README.md

 # Glyph-Dev

-Welcome to the GitHub Account of Glyph-Dev!
+Welcome to the GitHub account of Glyph-Dev!
 This README serves as a guide to my projects, organized into categories for easy navigation.
+Feel free to explore, and don’t hesitate to reach out for any questions or collaborations!

 ## Table of Contents